-This module designs steel column base plates according to the 13th Edition AISC Steel Construction Manual and the AISC Steel Design Guide 1, Second Edition.
+This module designs steel column base plates according to the latest Edition AISC Steel Construction Manual and the AISC Design Guide 1, Second Edition.

 This module handles base plate design for the following conditions:

 This module does not handle conditions where NET UPLIFT is present.
 When the summation of factored axial loads in a load combination is negative, then uplift controls and the module will not calculate.
-Under these conditions, a red error message will be displayed at the bottom of the window to notify you of this condition.
+Under these conditions, a red error message will be displayed in the status bar to notify you of this condition.
+Consider using the Steel Base Plate by FEM module for these situations.

 For Axial Load Cases Only....